Student Complaint Procedures

-Dr. Cedric Howard, Vice President for Enrollment and Student Services
+Dr. Tracy Stenger, Interim Vice President for Student Affairs

 For complaints related to the academic mission of the campus:

-Dr. Kevin P. Kearns, Interim Provost and Vice President for Academic Affairs
+Dr. David Starrett, Executive Vice President and Provost for Academic Affairs

 For complaints related to the finance and administration mission of the campus: